mbrockdev/mbrockdev/README.md

 I work on everything from **low-level embedded systems** to **full-stack test automation**.
 My repos feature projects in **firmware, hardware design, automation tools, and embedded development**.

-🚀 Always exploring new tech and improving workflows in electronics and firmware.
-Feel free to check out my projects and connect!